nimblehq/our-team/openings/senior-android-developer.md

 - Is versatile.
 Interested to learn new technologies, ethical hacking, scalability and agile methodologies.
 - Has knowledge of an OOP language, can be any of these: Java and looking to expand it to new platforms.
 - Knowledge of Retrofit, Robospice, Picasso, Gson is highly valued.
 Rx experience is also a plus.
-- 4+ years of experience and at least one app already published in Google Play.
+- 4+ years of experience and at least two apps already published in Google Play.
 - Able to communicate in english

 **We offer**